Translates of completely normal elements and the Morgan-Mullen conjecture

 We conclude this work with a short discussion about possible future research directions regarding Conjecture~\ref{conj:mm}.

 The first one is hinted in Remark~\ref{remark:sieves}.
-In particular, we believe that, perhaps with considerably additional computational efforts, Theorem~\ref{thm:main_concrete} can be extended to the $n_1=4$ case.
-However, increasing $n_1$ further should require the usage of the methods described in Remark~\ref{remark:sieves}.
-These methods may be able to increase $n_1$ even to two-digit numbers.
+In particular, we believe that, with considerably additional computational efforts and resources, Theorem~\ref{thm:main_concrete} can potentially be extended to $n_1=4$.
+However, increasing $n_1$ further should be feasible only after implementing the methods described in Remark~\ref{remark:sieves}.
+Our impression is that these methods should be able to increase $n_1$ even to two-digit numbers.

-For the second direction observe that in Proposition~\ref{propo:a1a2-1}, $c$ is arbitrary in $\F_q$.
-However, in the rest of this work we fix $c=1$.
-In our approach, taking into consideration the fact that $c$ is arbitrary does not bring any benefit and, in fact, any nonzero value would bring identical results.
-However, another approach that could take advantage of this fact could possibly strengthen our results.

-Last but not least, we stress that in the literature, for example see \cite{aravena20}, one can find additional constructions of completely normal elements.
-It is possible that these constructions can be exploited into establishing the MM property for additional finite fields extensions, or even into completely resolving Conjecture~\ref{conj:mm}. \begin{bibdiv} \begin{biblist}
+Also, we stress that in the literature, for example see \cite{aravena20}, one can find additional constructions of completely normal elements.
+Possibly, these constructions can be exploited into establishing the MM property for additional finite fields extensions, or even into completely resolving Conjecture~\ref{conj:mm}.